Open Payments Database: Program Year 2019 Data Submission Happening Now

 ASCO wants to help participants in its activities to successfully report their disclosures.
-Annual review of payments reported under your name in the U.S. Federal Government’s Open Payments website is helpful way to make sure that information reported about you is accurate.
-With all transfers of value being reported publicly by health care companies through the Centers for Medicare & Medicaid Services (CMS) Open Payments database (research payments, reprints, meals, travel, textbooks, etc.), you will want to be sure to review your profile for accuracy on an annual basis.
+Annual submission and review of payments reported under your name in the U.S. Federal Government’s Open Payments website is a helpful way to make sure that information reported about you is accurate.
+With all transfers of value being reported publicly by health care companies through the Centers for Medicare & Medicaid Services (CMS) Open Payments database (research payments, reprints, meals, travel, textbooks, etc.), you will want to be sure to submit your data and review your profile for accuracy on an annual basis.